 Can Be Suspended Above Terrain Limitations

-Where you need cleared spots for a tent, a hammock can be over the top of rocky ground or shrubbery, which allows more flexibility in where you can camp for the night.
+Where you need cleared spots for a tent, a hammock can be over the top of rocky ground or shrubbery, allowing more flexibility in camp for the night.

 Now we can look at the limitations of both tents and hammocks regarding a thru-hike and see where each one might have its disadvantages for the adventurous thru-hiker.